24CSB0B72/Tourism-Website/README.md

 - Responsive design to cater to different screen sizes
 - The smile icon opens the stars in mumbai.
 Showcasing, image-clipping via path, and text based.
 - The grid is responsive.
+- subtle animations everywhere, so that the website feels polished and elegant.

 ## Project Structure